YahooArchive/mendel/Readme.md

   * Better development cycle: Fast feedback is essential in development.
 Once you save a file, Mendel makes use of Watchify internally to efficiently provide instant feedback
   * Isomorphic support: Most A/B test bundling tools are focused on client-side only, while Mendel solves the problem of server and client rendering, such as React and Ember ability to serve HTML for fast first paint while booting up into a Single Page Application quickly.

-## Beta stages

-Mendel is a new name for an experimentation design we have run at Yahoo for a long time in production.
-It was developed initially for mobile web experimentation and this new project is the Open Source implementation of a successful design we have run for years.
-But this repository is not complete yet.
-We will get to a 1.0 release soon, but these last steps will be done in the open.
-If you want to start using or trying out Mendel, we recommend you start with the "examples" directory.
-It is a sample application and there is a [small Readme file](examples/Readme.mdown) to get you started there.

 ## How to use Mendel

 Mendel uses files to create differences for each experiment you want to run for your users.
 With Mendel you don't create conditionals such as `if(myExperimentRunning) { /* do something different */ }`.
 You just copy the file you need to be slightly different and change your code.